17 June 2020: Aalto is currently planning to adopt a hybrid operating model in mid-August

 Everyone is responsible for seeing to their own physical distancing, and people in higher risk groups should take special precautions regarding the use of campus facilities.
 Measures to increase safety on campus, such as the cleaning of campus facilities, will be increased.
 If you have symptoms of a cold, influenza or some other infectious disease, stay at home.

-Teaching, studying and doctoral dissertations
+Teaching, studying and public examinations

 Teaching and study will continue mainly remotely during the spring and summer.
 It is possible to use some facilities, such as laboratories and workshops, as well as teaching spaces for limited contact-teaching, if necessary.
 Arrangements for the use of summer teaching spaces are proceeding.
 Small exams (under 50 participants) can be arranged in a way that ensures no exam room has more than 20 participants.
 Large examinations will be held remotely.